Market Review: Completed

 Overview

-The Australian Energy Market Commission is reviewing the wholesale demand response mechanism (WDRM).
+On 23 October 2025, the Australian Energy Market Commission (AEMC) delivered a final report for the review of the wholesale demand response mechanism (WDRM).

 The WDRM has a role in the NEM

-These features benefit some electricity users and enable their demand response participation to be effectively incorporated into market outcomes, which benefits all electricity consumers.
+Our final report recognises that the WDRM enables some electricity users to have their demand response participation effectively incorporated into market outcomes, which benefits all electricity consumers.

 Two-sided market reforms are the main vehicle for demand-side participation